brokedarius/Auto-Up/README.md

 -Transmission or any torrent client that can auto-add torrents from a specific folder without opening a file dialog.

--Optional: Command line screen generator like MTN, mt or EZthumb.
-(You can skip this part if you prefer to generate screens on your own, else add a line for screen generation right after the first ForEach loop.)
+-Optional: Command line screen generator like MTN, mt or EZthumb if you want it to be part of the process just add a line after the first Foreach loop.

-Best practice would be to generate the screens prior to running the script in order to be able to write quality presentations.

 **Default Directories**
 ===================

 The script work out of the box if the following directories are created.
-Just compile them where you want to keep them and create shortcuts for the exes you will place in your shell:sendto folder.
+Just compile them to exe where you want to keep them and create shortcuts for the exes you will place in your shell:sendto folder.
 To navigate there just type shell:sendto in your file explorer.

 Feel free to edit any of this and recompile it to suit your likings, I just tried to cover most use cases and have it work out of the box.